KDL-umass/alter-ego-bias/REPLICATION.md

-This markdown provides instructions for running the experiments in The Effect of Alter Ego Accounts on A/B Tests for Social Networks.
+This markdown provides instructions for running the experiments in The Effect of Alter Ego Accounts on A/B Tests in Social Networks.

 ## Setup
 1. Download R for your system: [https://cran.r-project.org/](https://cran.r-project.org/)